MirrasHue/MirrasENGINE/README.md

 It's also possible to use another generator of your choice (run `cmake --help` for the available options), with the drawback of not being able to use the out-of-the-box `distribution` build, provided only with the CMake presets.

-By omiting `-G <generator-name>`, CMake will choose a default generator, that could end up not working (like _NMake Makefiles_, in my case).
+By omiting `-G <generator-name>`, CMake will choose a default generator, that could end up not working (like _NMake Makefiles_ on Windows, if Visual Studio Build Tools is not installed).

 For single-configuration generators (e.g., Ninja and Unix Makefiles):